Subspace Optimization for Large Language Models with Convergence Guarantees: Introduction

 \begin{itemize}[leftmargin=6mm] \item \textbf{Noise-Free Assumption.} We theoretically establish that GaLore converges at a rate of \(\mathcal{O}(1/T)\) in the deterministic and non-convex setting.

-\item \textbf{Large-Batch Assumption.} We theoretically demonstrate that GaLore converges at a rate of \(\mathcal{O}(1/\sqrt{T})\) in the stochastic and non-convex setting, provided that the batch size is extremely large and increases with the number of interations $T$, \eg, a batch size of \(\Theta(\sqrt{T})\). \end{itemize}
+\item \textbf{Large-Batch Assumption.} We theoretically demonstrate that GaLore converges at a rate of \(\mathcal{O}(1/\sqrt{T})\) in the stochastic and non-convex setting, provided that the batch size is extremely large and increases with the number of iterations $T$, \eg, a batch size of \(\Theta(\sqrt{T})\). \end{itemize} We further investigate GaLore's convergence under the \textbf{Isotropic-Noise Assumption}, wherein the noise is assumed to be evenly distributed across all directions, mitigating the bias introduced by the top-\( K \) selection.

-However, neither the noise-free assumption nor the large-batch assumption applies to the practical pretraining and fine-tuning of LLMs.
-This leads to another fundamental open question:
+However, none of the aforementioned assumptions apply to the practical pre-training and fine-tuning of LLMs, where gradient noise is not assumed isotropic \citep{zhu2018anisotropic,haochen2021shape,mori2022power,wu2022alignment,wang2310theoretical} and fixed batch sizes are commonly employed.
+This observation raises a fundamental open question:

-It is evident that SVD-based projections cannot extract meaningful information from noise-dominant matrices.
-To address this issue, this paper proposes modifying the SVD projection to a \textub{G}radient Rand\textub{o}m \textub{Lo}w-\textub{R}ank proj\textub{e}ction, resulting in the \textbf{GoLore} algorithm for pre-training or fine-tuning LLMs.
+It is evident that {GaLore's} SVD-based projections cannot extract meaningful information from noise-dominant matrices.
+To address this issue, this paper proposes modifying the SVD projection to a \textub{G}radient Rand\textub{o}m \textub{Lo}w-\textub{R}ank proj\textub{e}ction, resulting in the \textbf{GoLore} algorithm.
 This random projection can effectively capture gradient information even when gradient noise predominates, allowing for convergence in the stochastic and non-convex setting with normal batch sizes.
 We establish that GoLore converges at a rate of \(\mathcal{O}(1/\sqrt{T})\) under standard assumptions.

 In our empirical experiments, we implement GaLore during the primary phases of pre-training or fine-tuning LLMs due to its efficacy in capturing the gradient component using SVD-based projection.
 In contrast, we employ GoLore in the final phase, leveraging its ability to extract the gradient component from noise-dominant stochastic gradients using random projection.
 This approach enhances performance compared to employing GaLore throughout all stages.